 The Department supports the development and expansion of the film and television production sector.
-In that regard the Department works with the Irish Film Board / Screen Ireland to ensure that Ireland is maximised as a location for international film production.
+In that regard the Department works with the Screen Ireland to ensure that Ireland is maximised as a location for international film production.

-The Irish Film Board is the national development agency for Irish filmmaking and the Irish film, television and animation industry, investing in talent, creativity and enterprise.
+Screen Ireland is the national development agency for Irish filmmaking and the Irish film, television and animation industry, investing in talent, creativity and enterprise.
 The agency supports writers, directors and production companies across these sectors by providing investment loans for the development, production and distribution of film, television and animation projects.
-The Irish Film Board, although funded by this Department, is completely independent in its day-to-day operations.
-Further information regarding the role of the Irish Film Board is available on its website at www.irishfilmboard.ie
+Although Screen Ireland is funded by this Department, it is completely independent in its day-to-day operations.
+Further information is available on the Screen Ireland website at www.screenireland.ie

-Section 481 of the Taxes Consolidation Act 1997 (Film Tax Relief Scheme)
+Certification under Section 481 of the Taxes Consolidation Act 1997

 For more information please contact: